 Earlier lyric mezzo repertoire includes: Zerlina(Miskolc 2000, Dusseldorf 2000), Idamante (Cluj-Napoca 1998, Budapest, 1999), Cherubino ( Wiener StaadtsOper 1999), Dorabella (Budapest 1999 – broadcast on Hungarian Television), Rossweise (Geneva 2000), Mrs. Meg Page (Verona 1997).

 Viktoria Vizin , a Kecskemet (Hungary) native, studied at the Franz Liszt Conservatory in Szeged.
-She won the International Singing Competition 'Nicolae Bretan' in Cluj-Napoca , Romania in 1996.
+She won the International Singing Competition 'Nicolae Bretan' in Cluj-Napoca , Romania in 1996 and the Belvedere Competition, Austria in 2000.
 In 2001 she completed her Master’s and Ph.D in Romania.
+She resides in the greater Chicagoland area and is on the Voice Faculty at DePaul University School of Music.